 Kids even go crazy for them and they’re great for parties too!

-So, how do you make refried black beans from canned whole beans?
+How do you make refried beans from canned beans?

+Step 3.
 Mash ’em up!
-Add a little water to adjust consistency; add salt and pepper; devour!
+Add a little water to adjust consistency, if needed; add salt and pepper; devour!

 - extra virgin olive oil